aryalmilan/Extended-Kalman-Filter/README.md

 # Sensor Fusion with Extended Kalman Filter

-In this project an Extended Kalman Filter(EKF) to estimate the state of a moving object with noisy lidar and radar measurements is built using C++.
-The measurements from lidar is fused with the measurements of radar to track the posiiton of the car.
+In this project an Extended Kalman Filter(EKF) to estimate the state of a moving object(car) with noisy lidar and radar measurements is built using C++.
+The measurements from lidar is fused with the measurements from radar to track the posiiton of the car.

 EKF is implemented to deal with the non-lineraties from the RADAR measurements.
 The equation for EKF implemented is presented below: